Updated: May 22, 2020

-Matt Matt Mullenweg, cofounder of WordPress (the platform this blog is hosted on) has a 100% distributed workforce at his company Automattic.
+Long before current events changed where and how many of us work, Matt Matt Mullenweg, cofounder of WordPress had developed a 100% distributed workforce at his company Automattic.

-In the above video, Matt provides a number of tips for building what he calls “a distributed capability.”
+In the following video, Matt provides a number of tips for building what he calls “a distributed capability.”
 These include:

 - Document everything